 There are more countries producing wine nowadays than ever before, and vineyards are popping up in the least expected places.
 Even the Gobi Desert in the remote regions of Asia!
+As such, wine tours provide a fantastic insight into fine-wines from around the world.

 Although, for the ultimate wine tour, the top three wine regions in the world have to be – Italy, France and Spain.
 In actual fact, these countries produce nearly half of the wine that is produced around the world.